codetrifecta/rto-combat-simulator/README.md

-# Return to Olympus
+# Rise to Olympus

 ## Combat Simulator

-Combat simulator for Return to Olympus
+Combat simulator for Rise to Olympus

 ![Current state of combat simulator](combat-simulator.png)